Discover the best national parks in Sydney, featuring stunning walking tracks, waterfalls, lookouts, and thriving wildlife.

 7. Bouddi National Park

-Located on the southern point of the New South Wales Central Coast near Gosford and Woy Woy, Bouddi National Park is an excellent weekend getaway destination, with many opportunities for hiking, swimming, fishing, camping, and cycling.
+Situated on the southern tip of the New South Wales Central Coast near Gosford and Woy Woy, Bouddi National Park is a fantastic weekend getaway, offering plenty of opportunities for hiking, swimming, fishing, camping, and cycling.

-Bouddi National Park has a very distinct landscape, with thriving bushland, sandstone cliffs, beautiful coastal paths and isolated beaches.
-What’s great is that some of these beaches can only be reached via walking tracks.
+Bouddi National Park features a distinctive landscape of thriving bushland, sandstone cliffs, scenic coastal paths, and remote beaches.
+What makes it even more special is that some of these beaches are accessible only via walking tracks.

 Discover Bouddi National Park: